Extradition

 Section 15A enables a person to waive extradition, whether:

-The magistrate is to make an order that the person be surrendered and advise the Attorney-General in writing that the person wishes to be extradited if satisfied, under s 15A(5), that the person:
+The magistrate or judge is to make an order that the person be surrendered and advise the Attorney-General in writing that the person wishes to be extradited if satisfied, under s 15A(5), that the person:

 Notice by Attorney-General

-Section 16(3) provides for a copy of the s 16 notice and copies of the documents referred to in s 19(2)(a) and if applicable s 19(2)(b) to be given to the person as soon as practicable after the person is remanded under s 15 or the notice is issued, whichever is the later.
+Section 16(3) provides for a copy of the s 16 notice and copies of the documents referred to in s 19(2)(a) and if applicable s 19(2)(b) to be given to the person as soon as practicable after the person is remanded under s 15 or the notice is given, whichever is the later.

 Release from remand